Sailor Moon: Ice skating show

 An ice skating show of Sailor Moon was announced on June 30, 2019, starring Evgenia Medvedeva as the lead.
-The name for the ice-skating show was announced as Pretty Guardian Sailor Moon: Prism on Ice, as well as the additional casts, with Anza from the first Sailor Moon musicals to play Queen Serenity, and the main voice actresses of Sailor Moon Crystal anime series to voice their individual characters.
-Takuya Hiramatsu from the musicals will write the screenplay, Yuka Sato and Benji Schwimmer are in charge of choreography, and Akiko Kosaka & Gesshoku Kaigi will write the music for the show.
-The show was set to debut in early June 2020, but was first postponed to June 2021, and later to June 2022, due to the COVID-19 pandemic.
+The name for the ice-skating show was announced as Pretty Guardian Sailor Moon: Prism on Ice, as well as the additional casts, with Anza from the first Sailor Moon musicals to play Queen Serenity, and the main voice actresses of the Sailor Moon Crystal anime series to voice their individual characters.
+Takuya Hiramatsu from the musicals was to write the screenplay, Yuka Sato and Benji Schwimmer were to be in charge of choreography, and Akiko Kosaka & Gesshoku Kaigi were to write the music for the show.
+The show was set to debut in early June 2020, but was first postponed to June 2021, and later to June 2022, due to the COVID-19 pandemic, and finally cancelled on February 23, 2023, due to an "unstable world situation", following the Russo-Ukrainian war.

 Idol group

-An idol pop group named SG5, short for Sailor Guardians 5, was announced in June 2022.
+A Japanese idol pop group named SG5, short for Sailor Guardians 5, was announced in June 2022.
 Early plans to form the group began in 2020, with the official lineup and overall concept finalized in 2022.
 As part of the process, the group had to seek the approval of Naoko Takeuchi by performing in front of her and giving a presentation.
-Four of the group members, Sayaka, Ruri, Miyuu, and Kaede, had previously performed together as part of the idol group Happiness.
-The group will officially debut in July 2022 at Anime Expo and is co-managed by LDH Japan Inc. and Three Six Zero.
-On March 1, 2023, SG5 released their debut single "Firetruck" on streaming platforms alongside a music video with references to the manga.
+The group consists of five members: Sayaka, Ruri, Miyuu, Kaede, and Rui.
+They officially debuted in July 2022 at Anime Expo.
+On March 1, 2023, SG5 released their debut single "Firetruck", alongside a music video with references to the manga.
+The group re-debuted under the name F5ve with the single "Lettuce" in May 2024, ceasing their association with Sailor Moon.